Ricochet (Thunderbirds)

 "Ricochet" is the 31st episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF; later Century 21 Productions) for ITC Entertainment.
 Written by Tony Barwick and directed by Brian Burgess, it was first broadcast on 6 November 1966 on ATV London and Anglia Television as the fifth episode of Series Two.
 It had its first UK-wide network transmission on 15 May 1992 on BBC2.

-Set in the 2060s, the series follows the missions of International Rescue, a secret organisation which uses technologically-advanced rescue vehicles to save human life.
+Set in the 2060s, the series follows the missions of International Rescue, a secret organisation which uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, the founder of International Rescue, and his five adult sons, who pilot the organisation's main fleet – the Thunderbird machines.
 In "Ricochet", the Tracy brothers rush to save an astronaut DJ and his technician after the destruction of a malfunctioning rocket damages their pirate radio satellite and causes it to fall out of orbit.

 In 1967, Century 21 released a 21-minute audio adaptation on vinyl EP record (catalogue number MA 126), narrated by voice actor David Graham as the character Brains.

 Plot

-Following a second stage separation failure, Sentinel Base aborts its newly-launched Telsat 4 rocket at orbital coordinates designated safe by International Space Control (ISC).
+Following a second stage separation failure, Sentinel Base aborts its newly launched Telsat 4 rocket at orbital coordinates designated safe by International Space Control (ISC).
 Unknown to the authorities, the rocket is in the vicinity of KLA, an unregistered pirate radio satellite manned by DJ Rick O'Shea and his technician Loman.
 The detonation of Telsat 4 cripples KLA, which begins to fall out of orbit.

 Discovering that the brake parachutes are inoperable, Loman conducts a spacewalk to assess the damage but ends up trapped outside the satellite after the inner airlock door fails to open.
-O'Shea is unable to repair the fault from inside, and with Loman's oxygen running out goes back on the air to broadcast a distress call.
-International Rescue space station Thunderbird 5 fails to pick up the transmission as it has been taken offline while astronaut John Tracy and his brother Gordon install a new component.
-However, Tin-Tin Kyrano (voiced by Christine Finn) is tuned in from her bedroom on Tracy Island and alerts the rest of International Rescue.
+O'Shea is unable to repair the fault from inside, and with Loman's oxygen running out, goes back on the air to broadcast a distress call.
+International Rescue space station Thunderbird 5 fails to pick up the transmission, as it has been taken offline while astronaut John Tracy and his brother Gordon install a new component.
+However, Tin-Tin Kyrano is tuned in from her bedroom on Tracy Island and alerts the rest of International Rescue.

-Jeff Tracy (voiced by Peter Dyneley) dispatches Alan and Scott (Matt Zimmerman and Shane Rimmer) in Thunderbird 3 to rescue O'Shea and Loman, with Virgil and Brains (Jeremy Wilkin and David Graham) providing aerial support in Thunderbird 2 as KLA re-enters the atmosphere.
+Jeff Tracy dispatches Alan and Scott in Thunderbird 3 to rescue O'Shea and Loman, with Virgil and Brains providing aerial support in Thunderbird 2 as KLA re-enters the atmosphere.
 Alan and Scott pull alongside KLA and Alan spacewalks over to extract the unconscious Loman from the airlock.
 With Loman safely aboard Thunderbird 3, Alan goes back with a plasma torch to cut through the door and rescue O'Shea.